prometheus-operator/kube-prometheus/README.md

 1. Before cluster initialization, the config file passed to kubeadm init should have KubeProxyConfiguration manifest with the field metricsBindAddress set to 0.0.0.0:10249
 2. If the k8s cluster is already up and running, we'll have to modify the configmap kube-proxy in the namespace kube-system and set the metricsBindAddress field.
 After this kube-proxy daemonset would have to be restarted with
    `kubectl -n kube-system rollout restart daemonset kube-proxy`

-## Contributing

-All `.yaml` files in the `/manifests` folder are generated via [Jsonnet](https://jsonnet.org/).
-Contributing changes will most likely include the following process:

-1. Make your changes in the respective `*.jsonnet` file.
-2. Commit your changes (This is currently necessary due to our vendoring process.
-This is likely to change in the future).
-3. Update the pinned kube-prometheus dependency in `jsonnetfile.lock.json`: `jb update`
-4. Generate dependent `*.yaml` files: `make generate`
-5. Commit the generated changes.

 ## License